 The irreducible representations of $SU_2$ are all self-adjoint, and can be labelled by positive integers, with their fusion rules being the Clebsch-Gordan ones,

 as for the quantum group $O_N^+$.
 The dimensions of these representations are given by

 exactly as for the quantum group $O_2^+$. \end{theorem}

-\begin{proof} This result is as old as modern mathematics, with many proofs available, all being instructive.
-One proof, which is straightforward but rather long, is by taking everything that has been said so far about $O_N^+$, starting from the middle of section 4 above, setting $N=2$, and then twisting everything with the help of the super-identity matrix:
+\begin{proof} This result is as old as modern mathematics, with many proofs available, all instructive.
+Here is our take on the subject, in connection with what we do here:

+(1) A first proof, which is straightforward but rather long, is by taking everything that has been said so far about $O_N^+$, starting from the middle of chapter 4, setting $N=2$, and then twisting everything with the help of the super-identity matrix:

 What happens then is that a Brauer theorem for $SU_2$ holds, involving the set $D=NC_2$ as before, but with the implementation of the partitions $\pi\to T_\pi$ being twisted by $F$.
 In particular, we obtain in this way, as before, inequalities as follows: